pirl/pirl-docs/content/PirlCloud/masternodes/Content Masternodes/Setup Pirl Masternode Using Nautilus Wallet and OneClick (Recommended)/_index.en.md

 There’s a very easy way to know which one is the txid.
 The txid is on the left side of the general transaction list of your wallet.
 Once you click on the txid itself, you will see the block hash displayed.
-Do not use the block hash.
+o not use the block hash.
 Use the txid on the left most side of your wallet transaction list on Poseidon**

 ![](https://cdn-images-1.medium.com/max/1600/0*1LTQiVdFomhRei6u.png)
 ![](https://cdn-images-1.medium.com/max/1600/0*bVaXgKomLeN0mEYQ.png)

 ## Create Masternode Record in Poseidon